 These variations in symptoms and diagnostic challenges impact the treatment approaches and intervention strategies.

-The usual method of treating ASPD typically involves a blend of psychotherapy, cognitive-behavioural therapy, and medication as needed.
+The usual method of treating ASPD typically involves a blend of psychotherapy, cognitive-behavioral therapy, and medication as needed.
 The treatment outcome may differ depending on the unique qualities and features displayed by the person receiving it.

 Psychological and Behavioral Differences